-The huts are manned by workers called croo, formerly called Hut Men, back in the old days when the the huts were almost exclusively staffed by men.
+The huts are manned by workers called croo, formerly called Hut Men, back in the old days when the huts were almost exclusively staffed by men.
 Each hut’s croo is responsible for taking care of guests, cooking meals and educating them about the unique environmental and natural resources in the region.

 In addition, the croo is often called upon as first responders in an emergency and is responsible for carrying food and supplies up to the huts several times a week.
 The preferred method for hauling these loads over the years is still the packboard, with loads ranging from 85 to 100 lbs.
-Boxes of fruit, eggs, vegetables, flower and even an occasional six pack of beer are humped up on these packboards several times per week to feed hungry visitors.
+Boxes of fruit, eggs, vegetables, flower, turkeys and even an occasional six-pack of beer are humped up on these packboards several times per week to feed hungry visitors.
 Climbing 3,000 ft with one of these loads is not for the faint-hearted, but it’s a great way for the croo, including this fellow, to stay in shape.

-Most of the AMC huts are only open from late spring through early autumn, but several, including Lonesome Lake, Zealand Falls and Carter Notch are also open in winter.
+Most of the AMC huts are only open from late spring through early autumn, but several, including Lonesome Lake, Zealand Falls, and Carter Notch are also open in winter.
 Getting to these huts in winter can be very challenging because guests need to snowshoe or ski into them.
 Depending on conditions, full winter gear may be required, and knowing how to traverse avalanche terrain safely is important.